blasern/distance_sparcifier/README.md

 Sparcification is based on
 [Cavanna et al](https://arxiv.org/abs/1506.03797).
 Let P be a furthest point sampling of a point cloud with insertion radii λi.
-Given an interleaving constant e of at least 1.0, we define δ = 1/e and radii r0 = r1 = ∞ and ri = 2λ_{i−1} /(1 − δ ) for i = 2, ... , n.
+Given an interleaving constant c of at least 1.0, we define δ = 1/c and radii r0 = r1 = ∞ and ri = 2λ_{i−1} /(1 − δ ) for i = 2, ... , n.
 In order to sparsify the edge list for the full Rips complex we set the distance between every edge (i, j) with d(i, j) ≥ min(ri , rj) to the maximal distance in P.
-Using distance sparcifier together with a Cech complex, leads to e-interleaved complexes and using it together with a Rips complex leads to 2e-interleaved complexes.
+Using distance sparcifier together with a Cech complex, leads to c-interleaved complexes and using it together with a Rips complex leads to (2c-1)-interleaved complexes.

 ### Building